Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 2. Overwrite that memory segment with `1`s
 3. write a 'new' `ATP_LOG` followed the "current configuration" `curcfg.xml` file
-3. Read compressed (unintelligible) memory chunk from the filesystem
+3. Read compressed (unintelligible to us) memory chunk from the filesystem

 The chunk from the filesystem is read AFTER writing the new password to Flash, which doesn't make sense for a password generation algorithm.
 That being said,